 The messaging from public health experts and officials is unequivocal: Vaccines are the best protection against severe illness and hospitalization.
-More than 97 percent of new hospitalizations from the delta variant are from people who are unvaccinated, making what Rochelle Walensky, director of the Centers for Disease Control and Prevention, calls “a pandemic of the unvaccinated.”
+The vast majority of new hospitalizations from the delta variant are from people who are unvaccinated, making what Rochelle Walensky, director of the Centers for Disease Control and Prevention, calls “a pandemic of the unvaccinated.”

 Public health officials also recommend that vaccinated as well as unvaccinated people should wear masks in indoor public spaces in coronavirus hot spots.
 Health experts said even though the delta variant is far more infectious than the original strain that took hold in the United States last year, precautions can help everyone limit their risks.